 As an understudy/standby, he's stood by for Paul Rudd, Mark Feuerstein, John Benjamin Hickey, Michael Cumpsty, Denis O'Hare, Robert Lupone, Todd Weeks and many others.

 He produced the award-winning short film Deflated, directed by Dustin Shroff.
 He also produced segments for the online news magazine "Out at the Center," which was presented by The Lesbian, Gay, Bisexual & Transgender Community Center in New York City.

-Upcoming projects include a screen adaptation of the play We Were There (a gay historical romance); and he is co-writing a web series with Dustin Shroff set in Austin, Texas, about a bohemian enclave.
+Upcoming projects will include a screen adaptation of the play We Were There (a romantic drama set against the backdrop of the gay rights movement); and he is co-writing a series, Rio House, with Dustin Shroff, set in Austin, Texas about a bohemian enclave.